zairahira/Ransomware-Python/README.md

 This program was built using the tutorial by Network Chuck on Youtube.
 Check the detailed video [here](https://www.youtube.com/watch?v=UtMMjXOlRQc).

 ## :warning: Disclaimer:
-This project aims to provide some exposure to ethical programming.
+- This project aims to provide some exposure to ethical programming.
 Please do not use it for malicious intents.
+- Before running the code, ensure your data is propertly backed up.
+- Proceed with caution!